dell/terraform-provider-powerscale/docs/data-sources/snapshot.md

 page_title: "powerscale_snapshot Data Source - terraform-provider-powerscale"
 subcategory: ""
 description: |-
   This datasource is used to query the existing Snapshots from PowerScale array.
-The information fetched from this datasource can be used for getting the details / for further processing in resource block.
+The information fetched from this datasource can be used for getting the details or for further processing in resource block.
 PowerScale Snapshots is a logical pointer to data that is stored on a cluster at a specific point in time.
 ---

 # powerscale_snapshot (Data Source)

 This datasource is used to query the existing Snapshots from PowerScale array.
-The information fetched from this datasource can be used for getting the details / for further processing in resource block.
+The information fetched from this datasource can be used for getting the details or for further processing in resource block.
 PowerScale Snapshots is a logical pointer to data that is stored on a cluster at a specific point in time.

 ## Example Usage